burrt/compsci-docs/_v1/solid-principles.md

 ## Overview

-The SOLID principles are a set of software design principles that were first introduced
+The SOLID principles are a set of software design principles intended to make software designs more understandable, flexible, and maintainable.

 ## Single Responsibility Principle